slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Example:* A legitimate MyPackage artifact has digest `abcdef` and is built from source repo `good/my-package`.
-A malicious build from source repo `evil/my-package` claims that it build artifact `abcdef` when it did not.
+A malicious build from source repo `evil/my-package` claims that it built artifact `abcdef` when it did not.
 Solution: Verifier rejects because the source location does not match; the forged digest is irrelevant.